bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_maginify-the-lord.md

 ### Somebody TESTIFY

-v.4 "he Heard me and delivered ..."
+v.4 "he Heard me and delivered &hellip;"
 v.
 6 THIS POOR MAN CRIED
 v.8 "taste and see that the Lord is good" v.17 "delivereth them out of all their troubles"